US STOCKS-Media, telecom shares lift futures; Fed awaited

 By Sruthi Shankar

-June 13 (Reuters) - A court approval for AT&T’s $85 billion takeover of Time Warner lifted media and telecom shares on Wednesday and nudged up U.S. stock futures ahead of the Federal Reserve’s policy announcement.
+June 13 (Reuters) - A court approval for AT&T’s $85 billion takeover of Time Warner lifted media and telecom shares on Wednesday, helping U.S. stock futures ahead of the U.S. Federal Reserve’s policy announcement.

-Time Warner jumped 4.1 percent in premarket trading after the landmark ruling, which is expected to trigger a wave of corporate mergers.
-AT&T dropped 3.7 percent in busy trade before the opening bell.
+Time Warner jumped 3.9 percent in premarket trading after the landmark ruling, which is expected to trigger a wave of corporate mergers.
+AT&T dropped 4.2 percent.

 Investors are awaiting the Fed’s decision on monetary policy at 2:00 p.m.
 ET.
 With this year’s second interest rate hike almost certain, market participants will look for signals on whether the Fed will move to raise rates three or four times this year.